 The Drawing Room

 This room, along with the Saloon, retains its original late eighteenth-century plasterwork ceiling.
-The white marble chimney-piece, with its central plaque of a reclining Muse, is also original to the room, which was redecorated in 1988 by Miss Imogen Taylor.
+The white marble chimney-piece, with its central plaque of a reclining Muse, is also original to the room, which was redecorated in 1988 by Imogen Taylor of Colefax and Fowler.

 Pictures